 Our Health, Safety and Risk teams continue to partner to monitor COVID-19 and its variants.
-We feel confident in the plans and procedures we currently have in place but continue to follow guidance from local, state and national health organizations to best protect our employees and neighbors.
+We feel confident in the plans and procedures we currently have in place but continue to follow guidance from local, state and national health organizations to best protect the health, safety and well-being of our employees and neighbors.

-Accountability & Compensation:Driving Accountability at All Levels
+Driving Accountability at All Levels

-Our commitment to leading a responsible energy future includes a rigorous corporate governance system that drives accountability at all levels.
+Our commitment to rigorous corporate governance drives accountability at all levels.
 We encourage this accountability through systems designed to uphold high standards of conduct.

-Following the successful completion of our financial restructuring in February 2021, our long-term, value-focused equity holders nominated a new Board of Directors.
+In 2021, our long-term, value-focused equity holders nominated a new Board of Directors.
+These directors share: